korningf/cso-git/README.md

 # Preparation

+*Depending on the institution or individual, this may or my not be an Administrator installation*.

 *You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.

+.

 We want Aegis-git to be multi-user and crucially be able to run system daemons and servers.